-Multi-stakeholder Task Force (MSTF): UNAIDS has set up a Multi-stakeholder Task Force (MSTF) made up of 16 members representing civil society and the private sector to facilitate civil society involvement in the upcoming HLM.
-The MSTF will give advice on the format, theme, and programme of the multi-stakeholder hearing (MSH) and help identify speakers for the MSH and HLM plenary and panel discussions.
-Link to list of members of MSTF.
+UNAIDS has set up a Multi-stakeholder Task Force (MSTF) made up of 16 members representing civil society and the private sector to facilitate civil society involvement in the upcoming HLM.
+The task force will give advice on the format, theme, and programme of the multi-stakeholder hearing (MSH) and help identify speakers for the MSH and HLM plenary and panel discussions.

-Advisory Group to the Task Force: UNAIDS has also established an Advisory Group to support the Multi-stakeholder Task Force.
-Invitations have been sent to individuals working, among others, in the areas of paediatrics and HIV, UHC, human rights, gender equality, academia, youth leadership, and more.
-Link to list of Advisory members.
+UNAIDS has also established an Advisory Group to the Task Force to support the Multi-stakeholder Task Force.
+It includes individuals working, among others, in the areas of paediatrics and HIV, UHC, human rights, gender equality, academia, youth leadership, and more.

 The mobilisation of civil society and communities in the process leading up to the next UN High-Level Meeting on AIDS (HLM) is critical to the success of the meeting and its outcome.

-In addition to active participation at the HLM and the preceding Multistakeholder hearing (MSH), civil society activists have a critical role to play to influence their governments and their positions during the negotiations around the new Political Declaration to be adopted at the HLM.
-This Political Declaration will replace the one adopted at the 2016 HLM and could provide a powerful advocacy tool for civil society to hold their governments to account.
+As well as participating in the HLM and the preceding Multistakeholder hearing (MSH), civil society activists have a critical role to play influencing the position that their governments take during the negotiations around the new Political Declaration to be adopted at the HLM.
+This Political Declaration will replace the one adopted in 2016 and could provide a powerful advocacy tool for civil society to hold their governments to account.

 What You Can Do